 Reviewing government contracting practices

-The Office of the Procurement Ombudsman (OPO or the Office) is in the process of adopting a new methodology that will assist in selecting topics for reviews of federal procurement practices, and is finalizing a three year strategic plan for Procurement Practice Reviews (PPRs).
+The Office of the Procurement Ombud (OPO or the Office) is in the process of adopting a new methodology that will assist in selecting topics for reviews of federal procurement practices, and is finalizing a three year strategic plan for Procurement Practice Reviews (PPRs).

 OPO's methodology includes a process that involves the scan of all issues raised to our Office by suppliers, federal officials and media.
 A detailed assessment is carried out to identify the issues posing the greatest risk to the fairness, openness and transparency of the federal procurement system, and those that would be of most common interest to suppliers, federal officials and Canadians.